SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 * The reader should feel confident and informed.
 We should strive to engage our customers, and show them where to get additional assistance when needed.
 * Describe Sumo Logic in a professional and truthful manner.
 Avoid generic, unsubstantial adjectives like "very" or phrases like "we're the best".
 Instead, illustrate these points by letting our product speak for itself.
 * Avoid using a stiff, institutional voice.
 Instead, write with an instructive and conversational tone.
 For example, when linking to the support site, use terms like "Need help?
 Let us know" instead of "Please email our support personnel" to give our company a friendly face.
 * Use the [active voice](#active-voice) whenever possible.
-For example, use "Brutus stabbed Caesar," not "Caesar was stabbed by Brutus."
+For example, use "Sumo Logic ingests multiple streams of data", not "Multiple streams of data are ingested by Sumo Logic".
 * Instructional content and blog posts should be written at approximately the 8th-grade reading level, particularly in introductory sections, for readability and SEO.
 You can test your content [here](http://www.writingtester.com/tester/grade_level.php).
 * When explaining a process or procedure, clarity is critical.
 Edit words that distract or confuse.
 Put yourself into the reader's shoes and think about what actions you are recommended to them when an error message is displayed, rather than merely stating what went wrong.
 Example: "Could not create the user." vs "This email is already registered in the system.
 Please use a different email or contact Sumo Logic for assistance."
 * We use the Oxford (serial) comma.
 For example, use "I had eggs, toast, and orange juice", not "I had [eggs, toast and orange juice](https://www.verbicidemagazine.com/wp-content/uploads/2012/01/why-i-still-use-the-oxford-comma.jpg)".